-Wawrinka gets into tiff with fan in US Open winStan Wawrinka, of Switzerland, reacts after losing a point against Thomaz Bellucci, of Brazil, during the second round of the U.S. Open tennis tournament Wednesday, Aug.
+Wawrinka gets into tiff with fan in US Open winStan Wawrinka, of Switzerland, returns a shot to Thomaz Bellucci, of Brazil, during the second round of the U.S. Open tennis tournament Wednesday, Aug.
 27, 2014, in New York.
-(AP Photo/Jason DeCrow)
+(AP Photo/Darron Cummings)

 NEW YORK (AP) -- In the heat of the moment, locked in a suddenly tight match after midnight at Flushing Meadows, Australian Open champion Stan Wawrinka snapped at a rowdy spectator, telling him to ''Shut up.''

 An hour later, his 6-3, 6-4, 3-6, 7-6 (1) victory over 91st-ranked Thomaz Bellucci of Brazil in the second round of the U.S. Open complete, Wawrinka was able to laugh about the exchange.

 ''At the end of the day, they start to get a little bit drunk,'' Wawrinka said at his news conference, shaking his head and chuckling. ''It was OK.
 I had to talk to a few of them.
 At the end, it's normal. ...
 Everybody was into the match.
 That's OK.
 It can happen.''

 In a match that began Wednesday and finished after 12:30 a.m.
 Thursday, the third-seeded Wawrinka quickly built a two-set lead before faltering a bit, muttering aloud at himself after one miss: ''Too many mistakes!''

 By the time he was in the grind of the fourth set, Wawrinka was talking directly to a fan who was bothering him, turning toward the Arthur Ashe Stadium stands and saying: ''Shut up, man!
 Seriously, shut up.''

 Once his mind was back on the tennis, Wawrinka was fine.